70S AND 80S SCHOOL Life

 To accompany my sandwiches there would often be some kind of rectangular, chocolate-covered biscuit such as a Penguin or United bar, with a packet of crisps.
 My parents were often hard-up, so Snaps were a popular choice because they cost just 3p, and I was particularly fond of tomato flavour.
 Sometimes, there was a Tip-Top drink which was like a chemical-laden orange squash that came in a small, crushable plastic carton.
 I was really beginning to miss my primary school days when we used to receive a free mini bottle of milk with a straw.

-Occasionally, I would find a piece of fruit in my Adidas school bag, although if it was a banana, somehow, I always managed to forget to eat it and a disgusting odour would fill the house every Sunday evening.
+Occasionally, I would find a piece of fruit in my Adidas school bag, although if it was a banana, somehow, I always managed to forget to eat it.
+Inevitably, a disgusting odour would fill the house every Sunday evening.
 After frantically searching for the source of the smell, my Mum would discover the banana rotting away in the bottom of my bag.

 My packed lunch became slightly more exciting in February.
 There would be an additional delight such as a bourbon or custard cream, or one of those round, two-layered shortbread biscuits with raspberry jam in the centre which looked like a posh version of a jammy dodger.
-These were the last remaining biscuits in the Rover tin which my gran had bought us for Christmas day.
+Why february?
+Well, these were the last remaining biscuits in the Rover tin which my gran had bought us for Christmas day.

 I also remember discovering a slice of Christmas cake in my box just before we broke up for the Easter holidays.
 It was wrapped in tin foil, so I could sneakily break off small pieces from it to avoid the embarrassment of telling anyone what I was actually eating!